tablelandnetwork/docs/docs/concepts/network/open-beta.md

 ## Synopsis

 Tableland is currently in _open beta._ It’s live on many mainnet chains (including <ChainsList type={'mainnet'} format={'string'} />), allowing developers to use Tableland as their permissionless relational database.
-Tableland is planning to move into _production_ (the _Tableland_ mainnet) **at the end of 2023 (subject to change)**.
+Tableland is planning to move into _production_ (the _Tableland_ mainnet) **in 2024 (subject to change)**.
 This launch will include a data migration process and introduces a new cost component for table writes.

 During the open beta phase (between now and the production release), projects deployed on both testnet _and_ mainnet chains will, essentially, use the **_same_ Tableland network** (ignoring some validator node nuances).
 However, _only_ projects that created tables on _mainnet_ chains during the beta period will be migrated to production.
 The Tableland team will provide the necessary tooling and support for developers during this process.